amq/firefox-debloat/readme.md

 #### Search suggestions

 Everything you type in the search box is sent to the search engine.
+Suggestions based on local history will still work.
 ```
 browser.search.suggest.enabled
 ```